kubre/WonderLearning/README.md

 -   Image for login background
 -   (13/apr 9:07am) Change Cancel option in receipt from cancel to Delete
 -   (13/apr 9:07am) Daily Collection Change column title Bank - Cheque
--   Designed by instead of made by
+-   (14/apr 7:25pm) Designed by instead of made by
 -   Admission cum/Declaration form with Photo
--   Receipt canceled must be approved by owner (On Dashboard)
 -   'Name' to 'Student Name' and 'S/O' to 'Parent Name' InvoicePrintScreen
 -   'Admitted to' instead of Programme in InvoicePrintScreen and Admission Cum/Decl.